Betar US: Zionist Movement of Ze’ev Jabotinsky

 Resistance and Independence

-During the 1940s, Betar merged with the Irgun, a Jewish paramilitary group, under the leadership of Menachem Begin.
-Together, they waged a revolt against the British Mandate and played a significant role in the fight for Israeli independence during the 1947–1948 period.
+In the 1940s, Betar joined forces with the Irgun, a Jewish underground paramilitary organization, under the leadership of Menachem Begin.
+United by a shared vision of Jewish sovereignty, they launched a coordinated revolt against the British Mandate in Palestine.
+This alliance played a pivotal role in the struggle that led to Israel’s independence in 1948.

-With the establishment of the State of Israel, Betar’s efforts in promoting aliyah, facilitating immigration, and fostering resilience among Jewish communities came to fruition.
-The movement’s dedication to Jewish sovereignty and identity played a crucial role in this historic achievement.
+With the founding of the State of Israel in 1948, Betar’s long-standing efforts—promoting aliyah, aiding Jewish immigration, and instilling resilience in Jewish communities—reached a historic milestone.
+The movement’s unwavering commitment to Jewish sovereignty, strength, and national identity played a vital role in laying the groundwork for this monumental achievement.

 Continuing the Legacy